sijangurung/ost-ria-handbook/README.md

 1. Contribute via pull requests.
 2. This is public information.
 Do not include passwords and such.
+3. Try to answer WHY this is important knowledge.

 ### Writing guidelines
 Be aware of this when writing for the RIA Handbook.